 Details of training provision, including content, attendance, duration, and training providers will be documented.
-Intervention therapists will have access to electronic training materials (webinars), and discussion forums, to support intervention delivery and sharing of best practice.
-Access to training materials will be available via the study website for those with relevant permissions (i.e. HOPE trained therapists) and access to materials will be monitored during the study.
+Intervention therapists will have access to training materials to support intervention delivery.
+Access to training materials will be available via the CTRU website for those with relevant permissions (i.e. HOPE trained therapists) and access to materials will be monitored during the study.